ramico/js-tutorial/README.md

 # js-tutorial

-- can be used to create interactive web applications
+Can be used to create interactive web applications

 ### `<script>`